 Tips for School-age Children

 Let your child help make a healthy shopping list.
-He can look in the fridge or cupboards to see if an item is on hand or if it should go on your list.
-When getting ready to cook, ask him to choose a vegetable to have as part of dinner.
+They can look in the fridge or cupboards to see if an item is on hand or if it should go on your list.
+When getting ready to cook, ask them to choose a vegetable to have as part of dinner.

 To deal with the "I want that!" syndrome, let your child choose one food each shopping trip that’s not on the list.
-Tell her the rules beforehand, and then be sure to honor her choice.
+Tell them the rules beforehand, and then be sure to honor their choice.

 Tips for Tweens and Teens